 Every small business is subject to risks, which can lead to a “loss exposure”.
-A loss exposure is any possibility of financial loss due to loss of use, damage or financial claim against you or your small business.
-Businesses that analyze the four most common risk management areas as they relate to their business — and customize their insurance policies accordingly — have the most protection against loss exposures.
-The four types of loss exposures that small businesses face are: 1) liability loss exposures 2) income loss exposures 3) people loss exposures 4) property loss exposures.
+A loss exposure is any possibility of financial loss due to loss of use, damage, or financial claim against you or your small business.
+Businesses that analyze the four most common risk management areas related to their business — and customize their insurance policies accordingly — have the most protection against loss exposures.
+The four types of loss exposures that small businesses face are 1) liability loss exposures, 2) income loss exposures, 3) people loss exposures, 4) property loss exposures.

 - Income Loss Exposures.
-The most common types of income loss exposures business insurance policies are loss of income insurance, loss of income extra expense insurance, life insurance, business interruption insurance and disability insurance.
+The most common types of income loss exposures business insurance policies are loss of income insurance, loss of income extra expense insurance, life insurance, business interruption insurance, and disability insurance.
 Income loss exposures affect the financial cash flow of a small business.
-For instance, claims or losses of income may be from loss of sales, rents or tuition or may be due to an injury, sickness, disability or loss of employment.
+For instance, claims or losses of income may be from loss of sales, rents, or tuition or due to an injury, sickness, disability, or loss of employment.

 - People Loss Exposures.
 Human or personnel loss exposures, or people loss exposures, arise from injuries (or death) to employees, third parties, or volunteers.
 People loss exposures include the possibility of a loss to a small business from a disability, injury, resignation, death, or retirement of employees.
 Disability insurance, workers compensation insurance, medical insurance, long-term care insurance, prescription drug plans, and Medicare supplemental insurance are just a few of the most common types of people loss exposures business insurance policies available.